 Symptoms of Lyme Disease

-* The Tick Bite (fewer than 50% recall a tick bite or get/see the rash)
+* The Tick Bite (fewer than 50% recall a tick bite or get/see the rash)1.
+Rash at site of bite

 2. Rashes on other parts of your body